-Lastly, Amendments 4, 7 and 8 are based on a principle recently confirmed by the Court of Justice in its ruling in case C-133/06, points 54 et seq, which reiterates that the rules regarding the manner in which the Community institutions arrive at their decisions are laid down in the Treaty and are not at the disposal of the Member States or of the institutions themselves.
+Lastly, Amendments 4, 9 and 10 are based on a principle recently confirmed by the Court of Justice in its ruling in Case C-133/06, points 54 et seq, which reiterates that the rules regarding the manner in which the Community institutions arrive at their decisions are laid down in the Treaty and are not at the disposal of the Member States or of the institutions themselves.
 In the Court's opinion, to acknowledge that an institution can establish secondary legal bases, whether for the purpose of strengthening or easing the detailed rules for the adoption of an act, is tantamount to according that institution a legislative power which exceeds that provided for by the Treaty.
-This would also enable the institutions must exercise its powers with due regard for the powers of the other institutions.
+This would also enable the institution concerned to undermine the principle of institutional balance which requires that each of the institutions must exercise its powers with due regard for the powers of the other institutions.
 Nor, as the Court also stated, can the adoption of secondary legal bases be justified on the basis of considerations relating to the politically sensitive nature of the issue concerned or to a concern to ensure the effectiveness of a Community action.